 The brown and white rice we all know comes from the Oryza family, but wild rice is actually in the Zizania family.
 You can think of it like regular rice’s plant cousin.
 It’s a lot like how sweet potatoes aren’t actually potatoes — they’re actually root vegetables.

 Wild rice are the seeds of aquatic grass.
 You can find them near lakes, streams, and other bodies of water.
 Wild rice is expensive due to its difficulty to produce at scale, and there are 4 different species of wild rice altogether, with 3 found in North America and the last found in Asia.

-The reason we’ve adopted this misnomer is because wild rice cooks and behaves similar to regular rice.
+The reason we’ve adopted this misnomer is that wild rice cooks and behaves similarly to regular rice.
 While there are notable differences in flavor and nutrition, we eat it in similar dishes and essentially treat it the same way.

 Wild rice was originally harvested by Native Americans.
 For example, in Wisconsin wild rice is truly wild and not cultivated as in other states.
 It is called manoomin by the local Chippewa Native Americans and is actually a protected crop that can only be harvested by state residents with a special license[*].